cjoster/certtools/workshop/CH02-viewing-cryptographic-material/README.md

 ## Viewing a certificate signing request before sending it to your CA

-It's always a good idea to double check your CSR to make sure it has everyting in it you want before sending it to a possibly money-costing certificate authority.
+It's always a good idea to double check your CSR to make sure it has everything in it you want before sending it to a possibly money-costing certificate authority.
 After generating a CSR, you can check it with:

 ```bash